operasoftware/devopera/blog/_posts/2010-12-21-automate-application-testing-operawatir.md

 ---
-title: Automate your application testing with OperaWatir
+title: Automate Your Application Testing With OperaWatir
 authors:
 - bruce-lawson
 tags: